XorTroll/Goldleaf/README.md

 ## Known bugs

-- On Atmosphère and SX OS, exiting Goldleaf via HOME menu (as a NRO) seems to crash the system on 7.x firmwares due to a weird USB bug present on that specific versions.
+- Exiting Goldleaf via HOME menu (as a NRO) seems to crash the system on 7.x firmwares due to a weird USB bug present on that specific versions.
 Any non-7.x firmware doesn't have this issue.

 - Apparently, after browsing (more than 4 times?) and then browsing (specific?) empty directories crashes Goldleaf.
 This issue is strangely common and needs to be looked into.

+- Certain characters (Japanese/Chinese ones, for instance) aren't properly displayed due to the lack of those characters in the default font.

 ## Contributing